isomerpages/moe-temaseksec/_curriculum/Co Curricular Activities/Shooting.md

 Both air pistol and air rifle shooting are offered.
-The team trains twice a week.
-Shooters learn how to operate the guns safely, and other aspects of safety.
-They learn about their personal traits and inclinations, to specialise in one of the weapons eventually.
-Specific training programmes are offered to help all them strive for performance excellence.
+The team trains twice a week.&nbsp;Shooters learn how to operate the guns safely, and other aspects of safety.
+They learn about their personal traits and inclinations, to specialise in one of the weapons eventually.&nbsp;Specific training programmes are offered to help all them strive for performance excellence.

 ## OPPORTUNITIES